chalabi2/caddy-jwt-blacklist/README.md

 }
 ```

-**Critical:** The `jti` (JWT ID) claim is used as the API key identifier for blacklist checks.
+**Critical:** The `jti` (JWT ID) claim is used as the token identifier for state management and revocation checks.

-## Redis Blacklist Format
+## Redis Token State Format

-Blacklisted tokens are stored in Redis with this key pattern:
+Revoked tokens are stored in Redis with this key pattern:

 ```
 {blacklist_prefix}{jti}